 Of the species identified, 41 are provincially-listed as Sensitive and eight are listed provincially as May Be At Risk or At Risk (Appendix C).
-Thirteen species are federally-listed under COSEWIC, and seven of these are also federally-listed under the Species at Risk Act (Appendix C).
+Thirteen (13) species are federally-listed under COSEWIC, and seven of these are also federally-listed under the Species at Risk Act (Appendix C).
 Of the federally-listed species or species listed provincially as May Be At Risk or higher, only two are known to use the Project area with some frequency:

-Grizzly bears regularly occur near the Project and a number of studies have recorded their presence in and around TSMV land (UMA 1991b; JWA 2005; Leeson and Kamenka 2008; Golder 2013).
+- Grizzly bears regularly occur near the Project and a number of studies have recorded their presence in and around TSMV land (UMA 1991a; JWA 2005; Leeson and Kamenka 2008; Golder 2013).
 The northwest population of grizzly bears, including those in the Canmore region, are federally-listed as species of Special Concern (COSEWIC 2012).
 This status designation indicates that the population has the biological characteristics that make it particularly sensitive to human activities.
-The species is provincially-listed as Threatened (ASRD 2010) and is addressed in detail as one of indicator species selected for this assessment.
+The species is provincially-listed as Threatened (ASRD 2010) and is addressed in detail as one of indicator species selected for this assessment. - Western toads have been observed in the Project Boundary and have been known to breed in wetlands and riparian habitats, particularly in the Carex Meadows (Figure 52, wetland 9N; JWA 2008, Golder 2013).

-Western toads have been observed in the Project Boundary and have been known to breed in some of the wetlands near the Project.
 Western toads are federally-listed as a species of Special Concern (COSEWIC 2002) and provincially-listed as Sensitive (ASRD 2010).
-Mitigation to avoid impacts to breeding habitat for western toads is presented in Section 5.5.
+Mitigation to avoid impacts to breeding habitat for western toads is presented in Section 6.1.4.